Xangis/AlgoRhythmia/README.md

 - AudioFile via https://github.com/Xangis/AudioFile
 - wxAudioControls via https://github.com/Xangis/wxAudioControls

-Each of these should be checked out into directories adjacent to Sigmatizm (same parent).
+Each of these should be checked out into directories adjacent to AlgoRhythmia (same parent).

 ### Windows